Request a Copy of a Police Report

 Routine request

 A routine request is used if you are NOT requesting information about a third party.
-For example, information from an occurrence (theft, lost passport) or a motor vehicle collision report you were involved in.
+For example, information from an occurrence (theft, lost passport) you were involved in.
+If you are making the request on behalf of someone else (like an insurance company representing a client), you will also need to submit a consent form that is linked above.

 To make a request, please include: